Aidenseo3180/T/README.md

 About
 -------
 This is a PyQt5 program that allows the user to download both public and sub-only videos.
-In order to use, please read the direction carefully.
+In order to use, please read the directions carefully.

-*Currently under maintenance, but still can be used without having difficulties* **This is made for a practice purpose.
+*Currently under maintenance and developments, but still can be used without having difficulties* **This is made for a practice purpose.
 I will not take responsibility of the consequences from misusing my codes**

 How to Use